Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data

 \subsection{Surrogate creation and sampling design application}

-Together with clinicians, we identified a set of $26$ International Classification of Disease (ICD) codes that if present, are highly likely to indicate that a subject was diagnosed with a vertebral fracture; details are in Supplementary Material C. For each subject, we counted how many ICD codes were noted in the EMR within 90 days of cohort entry.
-In the cohort of 178,333 subjects, 171,592 (96\%) did not have any relevant ICD codes, 3,275 (1.83\%) had one code, 1,303 (0.73\%) had two codes, 758 (0.42\%) had three codes, and the remaining had more than three codes.
-Since most subjects did not have any relevant ICD codes and a count of one was the most common count, we defined the enrichment surrogate Z as $Z_i = I(\text{count vertebral fracture ICD codes within 90 days for subject } i > 1)$, where 3.78\% of the cohort were considered to be ``surrogate positives".\\
+Together with clinicians, we identified a set of $26$ ICD codes that if present, are highly likely to indicate that a subject was diagnosed with a vertebral fracture; details are in Supplementary Material C. For each subject, we counted how many ICD codes were noted in the EMR within 90 days of cohort entry.
+In the cohort of 178,333 subjects, 171,592 (96\%) did not have any relevant ICD codes, 3,275 (1.83\%) had one code, 1,303 (0.73\%) had two codes, 758 (0.42\%) had three codes, and 1405 (0.79\%) had more than three codes.
+Since most subjects did not have any relevant ICD codes and among patients who had at least one relevant ICD code a count of one was the most common count, we defined the enrichment surrogate Z as $Z_i = I(\text{count vertebral fracture ICD codes within 90 days for subject } i \geq 1)$, where 3.78\% of the cohort were considered to be ``surrogate positives".\\

 This abstraction task was nested within a larger abstraction set-up for the LIRE study.
 The radiology reports of each selected subject were abstracted by two independent clinicians for the presence or absence of vertebral fractures.
-From the available dataset, data ``marts" for model development and model validation were assembled, each having a sample size of n=500.
-The validation data mart was selected such that it was representative of the underlying cohort, while the development data mart was selected based on an SGS 1:1 configuration.
-Using the validation data mart, we estimated marginal characteristics of the surrogate as well as the $O_{ratio}$ of the resulting SGS design.
+From the available dataset, data ``marts" for model training and model validation were assembled, each having a sample size of n=500.
+The validation data mart was selected such that it was representative of the underlying cohort (outcome prevalence = 10\%), while the training data mart was selected based on an SGS 1:1 configuration (outcome prevalence = 47\%).
+Using the validation data mart, we estimated surrogate marginal sensitivity = 27\% (95\% C.I.
+18\% , 36\% ), specificity = 99\% (95\% C.I.
+99\% , 100\% ), AUC = 0.63 (95\% C.I.
+0.58, 0.68), $LR+$ = 26 (95\% C.I.
+18, 41), $LR-$ = 1.36 (95\% C.I.
+1.22, 1.57), and using an SGS design with 1:1 ratio of $Z=1$ and $Z=0$ had an estimated $O_{ratio}$ = 7.13 (95\% C.I.
+5.65, 9.04).